 Assuming that the injured construction worker receives a settlement or verdict in the negligence case, a lien arises on that case with regard to any sums paid out in the workers’ compensation claim.
 The workers’ compensation insurer is then reimbursed from the proceeds in the negligence case.
 Without a third party case, the claim operates as a loss for that insurer.

 Bringing two cases for a single injury is complicated, but it’s often permissible in construction accidents.
 The law and procedures in each case are different, and the injured worker is likely to have a better financial recovery from the negligence case.
-The workers’ compensation case will keep the injured worker and his or her family going though until such time as the negligence case is resolved.
+The workers’ compensation case will keep the injured worker and his or her family going through until such time as the negligence case is resolved.